Survivor (band): 1982–1983: Eye of the Tiger and Caught in the Game

 Dave Bickler in 2018 Performing on Kim Fisher presents Kulthits - Die Show mit 100 % Livemusik.

-The band suffered a further setback when lead singer Dave Bickler developed vocal problems and was required to undergo an operation to remove vocal cord nodules, a very common ailment in singers.
+The band suffered a further setback when Dave Bickler developed vocal problems and was required to undergo an operation to remove vocal cord nodules, a very common ailment in singers.
 In a 2021 interview with Rock Pages, Bickler recalled this time: "Yeah, we were in the middle of this huge tour with REO Speedwagon when I had to do undergo an operation on my vocal chords.
 So we stopped the tour, did the surgery and then two weeks later I was back on the road, which was not recommended.
 It put me under a lot of pressure.
 So yeah, it got pretty rough."

 So after finishing the tour with REO, Bickler was ordered to rest his voice for at least a year, which Peterik and Sullivan were unwilling to do.
 Bickler was fired and the band's record label, yet again, failed to do much in the way of promotion for Caught in the Game, a release that many feel was a superior album overall to Eye of the Tiger one year before.

 In early 1984, Bickler was replaced by Jimi Jamison of the bands Target and Cobra.
 Jamison had been recommended to Survivor by Frank Rand from their parent company, Epic Records, who were also Cobra's label.